openedx/edx-platform/README.md

 ---------

-When you login to your VM, you are in the `/opt/edx/edx-platform` by default, which is shared from your host workspace.
+When you login to your VM, you are in `/opt/edx/edx-platform` by default, which is shared from your host workspace.
 Your host computer contains the edx-project development code and repository.
 Your VM runs edx-platform code mounted from your host.
 You can develop by editing on your host computer, in the directory